2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Method

 \subsection{Gaussian-Hermite Splatting Kernel}

 Gaussian-Hermite (GH) polynomials are the product of a Gaussian function and Hermite polynomials.
 In mathematics, Hermite polynomials frequently appear where a Gaussian distribution is utilized.
-This family of polynomials has applications in various fields, such as classical mechanics~\cite{desloge1988gibbs}, probability theory~\cite{challa2000nonlinear} and quantum mechanics~\cite{Sakurai_Napolitano_2020}.
+This family of polynomials has applications in various fields, such as the eigenmode of laser beam~\cite{siegman1973hermite}, the solution of Appell's equation of motion in classical mechanics~\cite{desloge1988gibbs}, Edgeworth series in probability theory~\cite{challa2000nonlinear} and quantum harmonic oscillator in quantum mechanics~\cite{Sakurai_Napolitano_2020}.

 The $n$-th rank Hermite polynomial, denoted as $H_n(x)$, is defined by the Rodrigues formula~\cite{davis2024general}: